rhysd/action-setup-vim/README.md

 ## Usage

-Install latest stable Vim on macOS or Linux
+Install the latest stable Vim on macOS or Linux

 ```yaml
 - uses: rhysd/action-setup-vim@v1
 ```

-On Windows, `github-token` input is necessary to retrieve the latest release from official Vim installer repository.
+On Windows, `github-token` input is necessary to retrieve the latest release from the official Vim installer repository.
+Note that `secrets.GITHUB_TOKEN` is automatically prepared so you don't need to set your personal access token to it

 ```yaml
 - uses: rhysd/action-setup-vim@v1